How to install a car amplifier

 Before you get started, find a suitable place in your vehicle to mount your amplifier.
 Amplifiers generate heat, so adequate ventilation is important.
 And you'll want to place it somewhere that's not too difficult to access.

-Once you've found a suitable mounting location, it's time to install your amp.
 First, disconnect the negative battery terminal to protect you and your gear during installation.

-In most vehicles, you can pass the power cable through the bulkhead that separates the engine compartment from the main cabin using an existing entry point.
+In most vehicles, you can pass the power cable through the firewall that separates the engine compartment from the main cabin using an existing entry point.
 Once you're inside the cabin, tuck the power cable under trim panels or your carpet along one side of your vehicle until you reach your amp location.

 Run these wires, the turn-on wire and the RCA cable, down the opposite side of the car from the power wire.
 This will prevent electrical noise from entering your system and spoiling your music.